The Daily Gamecock

 “I’m not really for Trump or Kamala,” first-year undecided student Jaedyn Swails said.
 “I think that we need a younger generation.”

-The candidates’ ages aren’t the only thing leading to voters being unsure of which candidate is best.
+The candidates’ ages aren’t the only thing that led to student voters being unsure of which candidate is best.
 About 10 of those surveyed who said they were not voting said they felt like they had a lack of understanding about each candidate's policies.

 “I am not super educated on politics,” third-year exercise science student Emily Caldwell said.
 “I have a hard time deciding how I feel about people because it's so hard to judge their character when we don’t know everything and it's not super transparent.